kwkeefer/cookiecutter-poc/docs/installation.rst

    # Run the CLI
    uv run your_project --help

-   # Start the callback server
+   # Start the HTTP callback server
    uv run your_project --server

    # Run against a target